jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   (b) fails to pay the whole, or any part, of the pecuniary penalty on or before the later of the time specified in that notice or in the notice under section 156F(1)(c).
 (2) The consequence is that the Commission may recover from the person, as a debt due to the Commission, in a District Court,—
-  (a) the unpaid portion of the pecuniary penalty; and (b) the actual and reasonable costs of recovery awarded against the person by that Court.
+  (a) the unpaid portion of the pecuniary penalty; and (b) the actual and reasonable costs of recovery awarded against the person by that court.
 (3) In any proceedings for the recovery of a debt under this section, the District Court must not enter judgment in favour of the Commission unless it is satisfied that the circumstances referred to in subsection (1) exist.

 ### 156I Right to appeal